 5.6 A candidate admitted to Masters program can exercise an option to exit with Bachelor Honors degree / PG diploma after earning 40 credits successfully.

 6.0 Continuous Assessment, Earning of Credits and Award of Grades

 The evaluation of the candidate shall be based on continuous assessment.
-The respective Board of Studies will evolve the guidelines for continuous assessment for their respective PG courses.
-A suggestive structure for continuous assessment is as follows:
+The structure for evaluation is as follows: